The machine has 2 sides to it. One side has the Pittsburgh rolls already

 when drive cleats are passing through.
 IMPORTANT: Be sure to cut your

-material a full 2 1/8" wide to insure a perfect
+material a full 2 1/8" wide to insure that it forms correctly.

 Pittsburg Type Lockformer Machines